royto/linky_custom/README.md

 The 'linky_custom' component is a Home Assistant custom sensors which calculate the cost of your daily consumption based on data provided by Enedis.

+This component is inspired by [the work](https://github.com/home-assistant/core/pull/20535) of @Grea04.

 You can use my [custom card](https://github.com/royto/linky-card) to display linky information

 ## Installation